kingdavidch/alu-medical-blockchain/README.md

 - `mine` - Mine a new block
 - `view` - View the entire blockchain
 - `verify` - Verify chain integrity
+- `backup` - Create a backup of the blockchain
+- `restore` - Restore blockchain from the latest backup
 - `help` - Show available commands
 - `exit` - Exit the program